leto/math--gsl/README.md

 Math::GSL is a Perl interface to the [GNU Scientific Library](http://www.gnu.org/software/gsl/), using [SWIG](http://swig.org).
 The GNU
 Scientific Library (GSL) is a numerical library for C and C++ programmers.
-It is free software under the GNU General Public License.
+It is free Software under the GNU General Public License.
 Math::GSL uses SWIG to generate Perl bindings to *most* GSL functionality.

 [![Build Status](https://secure.travis-ci.org/leto/math--gsl.png)](http://travis-ci.org/leto/math--gsl)